datacamp-content/courses-introduction-to-shell/chapter2.md

 You can also re-run a command by typing an exclamation mark followed by the command's name, such as `!head` or `!cut`, which will re-run the most recent use of that command.

+FIXME: this exercise doesn't work because `history` doesn't run interactively.
+Turn it into a ConsoleExercise?

 *** =instructions